serenelc/Hana-Work/README.md

 - IN PROGRESS: Graphs and summaries of data
 	-> table with percentages
 	-> Question titles per section
 	-> Section titles more obvious.
 Maybe an underline after the end of each section?
-Maybe have label placeholders then find all the sections, then loop through to create the graphs depending on the section?
+	-> For the short answer grid, if manage to make a section title obvious then just put answerComment in table with table title = questionName.
+Can ignore sectionName.
 	-> If there are 2 radio questions in a row, it condenses it into 1 pie chart
-- IN PROGRESS: Make a user manual and program process flow
-- Email confirmation pop up
+- Email confirmation pop up line 105 doesn't seem to appear